kubernetes/enhancements/keps/sig-node/753-keystone-containers/README.md

 ### Risks and Mitigations

 If the user identifies several (or all) containers as keystones, current logic doesn't determine the correct behavior which is whether to terminate the pod or keep it running.
 We mitigate this risk by allowing only 1 keystone container per pod for the moment to safely gather user feedback.

-A validation will be added to ensure no pod can be created with more than 1 keystone.
+To mitigate this risk validation at the api level will be added to ensure no pod can be created with more than 1 keystone.

-If the user forgets to identify any keystone container in the pod, kubelet will treat all containers as same as before.
+If the user has not specified any keystone container in the pod, kubelet will treat all containers as same as before.

 <!--
 What are the risks of this proposal, and how do we mitigate?
 Think broadly.